To enroll for Medicare, you must meet the eligibility requirements. You can become eligible for Medicare because of

-Suppose you are eligible for Medicare because you receive Social Security disability benefits, your Initial Enrollment period will fall between the 22nd month of receiving disability benefits, i.e., three months before you become eligible to receive Medicare benefits.
+Suppose you are eligible for Medicare because you receive Social Security disability benefits.
+In that case, your Initial Enrollment period will fall between the 22nd of the month of receiving disability benefits, i.e., three months before you become eligible to receive Medicare benefits.

 In cases like that, your Medicare coverage will come into effect after your first dialysis.
-However, if you receive a kidney transplant and you no longer need dialysis, then your Medicare eligibility will expire.
+However, if you receive a kidney transplant and no longer need dialysis, your Medicare eligibility will expire.

 Individuals who have Amyotrophic Lateral Sclerosis will automatically qualify for Medicare Part A and Part B.

 If you qualify for Medicare due to meeting the requirements we have mentioned above, you must also meet some general requirements before you can enroll for Medicare.

 • You must be a citizen of the United States or a permanent legal resident in the United States for five years or more.